hondahmd/0g-doc/docs/0G DA/architecture/retriever.md

 # Retriever

-The Retriever is a service for retrieving chunks corresponding to a blob from the ZGDA operator nodes and reconstructing the original blob from the chunks.
+The Retriever is a service for retrieving chunks corresponding to a blob from the 0GDA operator nodes and reconstructing the original blob from the chunks.
 This is a client-side library that the users are supposed to operationalize.

-When an end user posts a blob of data to ZGDA, the disperser determines which place to store the data and does two things:
+When an end user posts a blob of data to 0GDA, the disperser determines which place to store the data and does two things:

 1. Directly store the data into the pre-configured s3 bucket.
-2. Send the blob request into a queue for the batcher to batch multiple blobs together and send out to ZeroG Storage Node for DA.
+2. Send the blob request into a queue for the batcher to batch multiple blobs together and send out to 0G Storage Node for DA.
 The batcher will also append the KZG commitment to the batch for later verification use.

-Note: Users generally have two ways to retrieve a blob from ZGDA:
+Note: Users generally have two ways to retrieve a blob from 0GDA:

 1. Retrieve from the Disperser that the user initially used for dispersal: the API is `Disperser.RetrieveBlob()` as defined in `api/proto/disperser/disperser.proto`
-2. Retrieve directly from the ZGDA Nodes, which is supported by this Retriever.
+2. Retrieve directly from the 0GDA Nodes, which is supported by this Retriever.

 The `Disperser.RetrieveBlob()` is generally faster and cheaper as the Disperser manages the blobs that it has processed, whereas the Retriever.RetrieveBlob() removes the need to trust the Disperser, with the downside of more cost and performance.